silasfmartins/silasfmartins/README.md

 # Silas Martins

-- 🎓 Estutando Javascript, ReactJs, Typescript e NestJs
+- 🎓 Studying Javascript, ReactJs, Typescript and NestJs.
-- 🖥 Sou estudante no Instituto Federal de São Paulo Câmpus Pirituba
+- 🖥 I am a student at the Federal Institute of São Paulo Campus Pirituba.
-- 📚 Tenho uma base em HTML, CSS, Javascript, React e Typescript
+- 📚 I have a foundation in HTML, CSS, JavaScript, React and TypeScript.

 <div align="center">
   <a href="https://github.com/silasfmartins">